 At HealthSparq, protecting your personal information is important to us.
 Whether you are a current customer or visiting this Site, we are as committed to protecting the information you provide through this Site as when you provide it to us over the phone, in person, electronically or through the mail.
 However, we recognize, and want you to recognize, that while electronic communications have many benefits, they may not be as secure as other means of communication.
 Read the following information carefully to better understand how using this site affects your privacy.

-HealthSparq attempts to protect online information according to applicable laws and established company security standards and practices.
-We have security measures in place to protect against the loss, misuse, or alteration of information under our control, and we continually evaluate new technologies for safeguarding your information.
+HealthSparq attempts to protect online information according to applicable laws and company security standards and practices.
+We have security measures in place to protect against the unauthorized access, loss, loss of control, unauthorized use, misuse, or alteration of information under our control, and we continually evaluate new technologies for safeguarding your information.
 However, we cannot guarantee the confidentiality or security of electronic transmissions via the Internet because they may potentially use unsecure computers and links, and data may be lost or intercepted by unauthorized parties during such transmission.
 If you wish to submit personal or confidential information by a more secure means of communication, contact us.

 Sensitive information you provide to us online is protected by Secure Socket Layer (SSL) technology.
 SSL is the leading security protocol for data transfer on the Internet.
 This technology encrypts your account information as it moves between your Internet browser and HealthSparq computer systems.
 When information is encrypted in this way, it becomes nearly impossible for anyone other than HealthSparq to read it.
 This secure session helps protect the safety and confidentiality of your information when you interact with HealthSparq online.